wahl horse clipping supplies

 How are your horse’s diet and drinking habits?

-• If you even suspect your horse will be sweating, feed electrolytes beforehand.
+• If you suspect your horse will be sweating, feed electrolytes beforehand.
 For all-day sweating and non-stop heat, refresh those electrolytes in the afternoon, too.

 • Because dehydration is a possibility, encourage your horse to drink as much as possible.
-Ideally, you already know what your horse likes mixed with their water.
-You can add apple or fruit juice, a tablespoon of his favorite feed, or even a sports drink.
+Ideally, you already know what your horse likes mixed with water.
+You can add apple or fruit juice, a tablespoon of their favorite feed, or even a sports drink.
 Always offer flavored water alongside unflavored water in case your horse is feeling picky.

 • Add water to your horse’s meals.
 Soak the hay for a few minutes and turn the feed meals into a more mushy consistency.